fsy412/Demo-Swap/tutorial.md

  ![](./docs/connect_wallet.jpg)

 ## Create Order
-Create a order to swap 1 DANT token on BSC testnet to Rinkeby.
+Create an order to swap 1 DANT token on BSC testnet to Rinkeby.

 Make sure you have sufficient ETH on Rinkeby and BNB on BSC testnet,
   - Create order